Children separated from families at the border being cared for in Chicago

 The I-Team uncovered some of the kids who have been taken from their parents who are being housed by Chicago-based organizations.

-Illinois agencies received nearly $90 billion in federal grants in the last two fiscal years to help resettle unaccompanied minors coming to the U.S.
+Illinois agencies received nearly $90 million in federal grants in the last two fiscal years to help resettle unaccompanied minors coming to the U.S.

 Wences said she knows one thing from her own experience.